Student Services : Getting Started

 Where are the printers?

-The printers are on the first floor in the student lounge and next to Morse Commons.
+The printers are on the first floor in the student lounge and the second floor Copier Room in the library.

 You may come into the library to use the scanner on the far side of the front desk.
 Scanning is free.
 Email scanned materials to yourself or others.